ClickHouse/clickhouse-rs/README.md

     ```
     </details>
-* `Time64(_)` maps to/from i64 or a newtype around it and represents the time‐of‐day with sub-second precision.
-Unlike DateTime64, Time64 does not store a date component, meaning that it only represents time.
+* `Time64(_)` maps to/from i64 or a newtype around it.
+The Time data type is used to store a time value independent of any calendar date.
+It is ideal for representing daily schedules, event times, or any situation where only the time component (hours, minutes, seconds) is important.
     * [`time:Duration`](https://docs.rs/time/latest/time/struct.Duration.html) is is supported by using `serde::time::*`, requiring the `time` feature.
     * [`chrono::Duration`](https://docs.rs/chrono/latest/chrono/type.Duration.html) is supported by using `serde::chrono::*`, requiring the `chrono` feature
     <details>